 FSLA regulations require that if an employer provides their non-exempt employees with a short break during the work (usually 20 minutes or less), that the break is paid.
 However, employers don’t need to pay employees for a dedicated meal-time, which are typically at least 30 minutes, as long the employees are allowed to do what they want during this free time.
 Different states also have varying takes on paid and unpaid breaks and lunches.

 An automated time tracking app reminds your employees to take their breaks and lunches and provides documentation that they did.
-What’s more, a solution like Hourly, can help ensure employees aren’t taking more than their allotted time—something called time card theft—and provide evidence if that occurs.
+What’s more, a solution like Hourly, can help ensure employees aren’t taking more than their allotted time, and provide evidence if that occurs.

 The nature of your business and the types of jobs you provide will answer the question of whether your employees are nonexempt or exempt.
 Knowing the differences between the two, and why it’s important to follow the rules for both will keep your company in compliance and out of trouble.